Korean, Edit

 ○ 2nd.
 Accumulated CO protein promotes expression of FT gene

 ○ 3rd.
-FT protein is produced in leaves and transported through phloem
+FT protein is produced in leaves and transported through the vascular tissue

 ○ 4th.
 Acts in apical meristems or lateral meristems